-The proposed project would update the SFOSP to implement the General Plan.
-As part of the proposed project, a General Plan Land Use Diagram amendment would be adopted so that the Land Use Diagram is consistent with the boundaries and land use categories proposed in the SFOSP Update.
-The purpose of this Addendum to the GP EIR is to evaluate the environmental effects associated with the proposed SFOSP Update as compared to the evaluation presented in the GP EIR.
+The proposed project would update the CDSP to implement the General Plan.
+As part of the proposed project, a General Plan Land Use Diagram amendment would be adopted so that the Land Use Diagram is consistent with the boundaries and land use categories proposed in the CDSP Update.
+The purpose of this Addendum to the GP EIR is to evaluate the environmental effects associated with the proposed CDSP Update as compared to the evaluation presented in the GP EIR.

-This project proposes to update the following components of the SFOSP to bring it into alignment with the General Plan:
+This project proposes to update the following components of the CDSP to bring it into alignment with the General Plan:

 - Specific Plan Area boundary

 - Vision, objectives, goals and policies

 - Zoning districts regulating allowed land uses

-- Density and intensity of development
+- · Density and intensity of development

 - Height and/or overall scale of buildings and structures

-- Distance of buildings and structures to the property line (setbacks/stepbacks) - Urban design standards - Vehicle access and parking standards - Types and amount of open space and landscaping requirements - Public realm standards (sidewalks, parkways and street trees) - Implementation programs
+- Distance of buildings and structures to the property line (setbacks/stepbacks)

+- Urban design standards

+- Vehicle access and parking standards

+- Types and amount of open space and landscaping requirements

+- Public realm standards (sidewalks, parkways and street trees)

+- Implementation programs

-Updates to the SFOSP primarily focus on refining and/or establishing land uses and zoning districts, as well as objective development standards to achieve the goals and vision of the General Plan.
-This includes designating mixed-use areas surrounding the Metro L Line (Gold) generally between Fair Oaks Avenue and Arroyo Parkway, and along Raymond Avenue, thereby providing ongoing potential for transit-adjacent housing for seniors, students, and employees of neighboring businesses and major institutions in previously industrial and commercial areas.
-To foster the economic potential of commercial uses and maintain compatibility with the existing character, the SFOSP also restricts residential development in distinct areas.
-To support the land use and zoning district updates, the SFOSP Update includes urban design standards related to scale, frontages, open space, and parking to encourage guality architecture that enhances the community's unique character.
-Standards for the public realm are also included in the SFOSP Update to address and regulate pedestrian infrastructure and amenities to support a safe, accessible, and comfortable pedestrian experience, including sidewalks, parkways, and street trees.
-The SFOSP Update does not address public right-of-way modifications or improvements, which are within the purview of other City-wide documents.
+Updates to the CDSP primarily focus on refining and/or establishing land uses and zoning districts, as well as objective development standards to achieve the goals and vision of the General Plan.
+This includes building upon the CDSP area's existing strength as a vibrant downtown with a mix of uses, walkable areas with shopping, entertainment, restaurants, offices, and housing connected by multiple modes of transit.
+Updates to the CDSP seek to stimulate economic development, encourage pedestrian-oriented retail and services, support pedestrian mobility, and target housing opportunities in a contextually sensitive manner.
+Through incremental development, the CDSP would strengthen Pasadena's urban core, providing a wider variety of amenities, services, and housing options to residents, employees, and visitors.
+To support the land use and zoning district updates, the CDSP Update includes urban design standards related to scale, frontages, open space, and parking to encourage quality architecture that enhances the community's unique character.
+Standards for the public realm are also included in the CDSP Update to address and regulate pedestrian infrastructure and amenities to support a safe, accessible, and comfortable pedestrian experience, including sidewalks, parkways, and street trees.
+The CDSP Update does not address roadway (curbto-curb) modifications or improvements, which are within the purview of other City-wide documents.